ermiller24/executive_layer/README.md

 1. **Speaker Layer**: The forward-facing model that the user interacts with, providing chat, tool calls, etc.
 2. **Executive Layer**: Provides support for the speaker, monitoring its output and providing corrections or additional information as needed.

-Additional components:
+Additional component:
-- **Knowledge Graph**: Implemented in Neo4j, stores structured knowledge that the Executive can query and update.
+- **Vector-Enhanced Knowledge Graph**: Implemented in Neo4j with integrated vector embeddings, stores structured knowledge that both the Executive and Speaker can query and update.
+Combines semantic search capabilities with graph structure for powerful knowledge retrieval.
-- **Vector Store**: Stores embeddings of previous conversations and knowledge documents for quick retrieval.

 ## Flow

 1. User sends a prompt to the OpenAI-compatible endpoint.
-2. The prompt is passed to the Vector Store to retrieve relevant context.
-3. The Speaker LLM processes the prompt with the context and streams back results to the user.
+2. The Speaker LLM begins processing the prompt and streams back results to the user.
-4. Simultaneously, the Executive LLM searches the Knowledge Graph for relevant information.
+3. Simultaneously, the Executive LLM searches the Knowledge Graph for relevant information using vector similarity and graph structure.
-5. The Executive evaluates the Speaker's output and decides whether to:
+4. The Executive evaluates the Speaker's output and decides whether to:
    - Let it continue (if correct)
    - Interrupt with insights (if slightly off track)
-   - Restart with new knowledge (if substantially wrong)
-6. The Executive updates the Knowledge Graph based on the conversation.
+5. The Executive updates the Knowledge Graph based on the conversation, automatically generating vector embeddings for new knowledge.
-7. The knowledge document is stored in the Vector Store for future reference.
+6. Project information is stored in the Knowledge Graph for continuity across sessions.

 ## Components

-- **API Bridge**: Provides an OpenAI-compatible API for applications to interact with ExL.
-- **Speaker Service**: Handles generating responses to user queries.
+- **Speaker Service**: Handles generating responses to user queries and serves as the front-facing API.
 - **Executive Service**: Monitors the Speaker, provides corrections, and manages the Knowledge Graph.
-- **Vector Store Service**: Stores and retrieves embeddings for quick context retrieval.
-- **Neo4j**: Stores the Knowledge Graph.
+- **Neo4j**: Stores the Knowledge Graph with integrated vector embeddings for semantic search.
 - **Python Chatbot**: A simple command-line interface for interacting with the ExL system.

 ## Supported OpenAI API Features